Seven Sisters (Moscow): Kyiv: Hotel Moscow – Hotel Ukraina

 Plans to build a skyscraper on the site of the destroyed Ginzburg Hotel emerged in 1948, but the design was finalized by Anatoly Dobrovolsky as late as 1954, when Stalinist architecture was already doomed.
 Building work proceeded slowly, with numerous political orders to make it simpler and cheaper.
 It was completed in 1961, without a tower, steeple and any original ornaments.

 Warsaw: Palace of Culture and Science, 1952–1955

-Another Lev Rudnev design, with Polish Renaissance Revival detailing.
+Another design by Lev Rudnev, with Polish Renaissance Revival detailing.
 Built in 1952–1955 (topped out October 1953).
-Construction plans were agreed upon on April 5, 1952 and sealed during Vyacheslav Molotov's visit on July 3 of the same year (after the opening ceremony on May 1).
+Construction plans were agreed upon on April 5, 1952, and sealed during Vyacheslav Molotov's visit in Warsaw on July 3 of the same year (after the opening ceremony on May 1).
 The Soviets planned it as a university, but the Polish side insisted on its current administrative function.
-A workforce of around 7,000 was nearly evenly split between Poles and imported Soviet laborers; 16 were presumed killed during the work.
-The building remained the tallest in Poland until construction of Varso Tower modern glass skyscraper constructed in Warsaw in 2021.
+A workforce of around 7,000 was nearly evenly split between Poles and imported Soviet laborers; 16 were presumably killed during the work.
+The building remained the tallest in Poland until the Varso Tower, a modern glass skyscraper, was constructed in Warsaw in 2021.